bluz71/bluz71.github.io/_posts/2018-02-26-more-vim-tips.md

 ```

 Prepending a count to the `g ctrl-a` command will determine the step size of
 the increments.
-The `g ctrl-x` command will do decrementing instead of
+The `g ctrl-x` command will decrement instead of increment.
-incrementing.

 Again, I like to use `+` and `-` instead of `ctrl-a` and `ctrl-x`, hence I
-use these mappings instead for visual sequence incrementing and decrementing:
+use these mappings instead for visual sequence increment and decrement:

 ```viml
 xnoremap + g<C-a>